scottgeigel/stoplight.io/netlify/case-studies/gft.md

 ---
 path: /case-studies/gft
 tags: ['case-study']
-hero:
-  bgColor: blue
-  pageName: Customer Story
-  aligned: left
-  skew: 3deg
+relatedTags: ['case-study']
+publishedDate: 'Dec 22, 2018'
+title: GFT Technology
 subtitle: >-
   GFT Technology is a leading IT solutions supplier with a focus on the financial sector.
-  title: GFT Technology
+image: /images/gft_group_logo.jpg
+color: blue
+sidebar:
   info:
-  name: GFT Technology
-  image: /images/gft_group_logo.jpg
     description: >-
       **Industry**: Big Data, IT, & Financial Services<br/>
       **Location**: Germany<br/>
       **Employees**: 5000-10000
   quotes:
     - author: Carlos Lozano
       quote: >-
         Stoplight allows even the most non-technical team members to take a shot at defining an API using Stoplight’s visual editor — it reduces the learning curve to a minimum, people get to grips with the basics of API specification development in a matter of hours — not weeks.
 Also, it makes documenting an API and providing a testing harness for it a breeze.
       role: Senior Enterprise Architect
 actionBar:
   enabled: true
 meta:
   description: >-
     How GFT Technology found a balanced tool for developers and non-technical staff in Stoplight
-  favicon: /images/mark_light_bg.png
   title: GFT | Stoplight
   twitter:
     description: >-